Supply Chain Management

 All courses follow specific attendance policies found in the Academic Catalog for that course level and format.
 It is the student’s responsibility to be familiar with these policies and to keep track of their own attendance.
 Per the university attendance policy, accrued absences may contribute negatively toward a student’s final grade.
 Attendance and participation may be used by instructors to determine a portion of a student's grade for a particular course.
 Whereas attendance is typically defined by statuses identifying a student’s presence in a class, participation typically includes the assessment of activity within that course.
 In some cases, the methodology, subject matter, learning environment, or other factors may require attendance.

-Traditional in-class attendance will be recorded for hybrid courses, whereas attendance for online courses will be gauged by regular academic engagement.
+Physical, in-person class attendance will be recorded for hybrid courses, whereas attendance for online courses will be gauged by regular academic engagement.
 Students should refer to the course syllabus for the course’s grade weighting table and course-specific policies regarding the grade percentages attributable to each component in a course, which may include attendance and participation.
 It is the student’s responsibility to be familiar with these policies and to keep track of their own attendance and comply with the rules.

 Disability Assistance